Thanks for your interest! There are many ways to get involved. Sign up here to take the first step!

 Levies fund short-term investments that contribute to day-to-day needs for students and schools.
 They also fill critical gaps in state funding.
 Property owners are assessed a levy rate over the four years of the levy, and then the levy expires.
 For Edmonds, the Replacement Technology/Capital Levy would continue funding for computers and technology for students, staff and schools.

-Q: What are the bond and levy amounts?
+Q: What is the levy amount?

-Q: What do the bond and levy pay for?
+Q: What does the levy pay for?

 Q: Don’t we already spend enough on education?
 Is there any data that suggests more spending leads to better outcomes?